Smith's butterflyfish

 Smith's butterflyfish (Chaetodon smithi) is a species of marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
 This species is endemic to the south western Pacific Ocean.

 Description

 Smith's butterflyfish has the anterior half of the body and associated fins are dark brown while the posterior half and fins are yellow.
 The posterior soft rayed part of the dorsal fin and the anal fin have blue margins.
 It attains a maximum total length of 18 cm.
 The separation of the two colour blocs on the body is irregular and the spines of the dorsal fin are also yellow over the brown anterior part of the body.
 It attains a maximum total length of 19 cm.

 Distribution

-Smith's butterflyfish is endemic ro the south western Pacific Ocean where it has only been recorded from the British Overseas Territory of Pitcairn Island and Rapa Iti and Marotiri, the Ilots de Basse, in French Polynesia.
+Smith's butterflyfish is endemic to the south western Pacific Ocean where it has only been recorded from the British Overseas Territory of Pitcairn Island and Rapa Iti and Marotiri, the Ilots de Basse, in French Polynesia.
 There has been a single confirmed record from Easter Island.